UCNot/churi/doc/uri-charge.md

-# URI Charge Format
+# URI Charge Notation

-URI charge format designed to encode arbitrary JavaScript object as part of URI.
+URI Charge Notation designed to encode arbitrary JavaScript values as part of URI.

 URI charge represents everything what JSON does, and even more.
 E.g. it is able to represent [BigInt] values natively.

-The format is extensible, so it may represent something that needs a special representation.
+The notation is extensible, so it may represent something that needs a special representation.
 So, the [Infinity], negative [Infinity] and [NaN] values are representable within URI charge with standard extensions enabled.

-URI charge may be used in various parts of URI.
+URI charge may present in various parts of URI.
 E.g. within [query]:

 ```
 ?find=includes(first_name(john))&order=first_name(asc(!))second_name(asc(!))birthday(asc(-))&range=from(10)to(20)